-- 2005, acquired Aquafine, leader in industrial UV treatment sector.
+- 2005, acquired Aquafine, a leader in the industrial UV treatment sector.

-- 2008, acquired R-Can Environmental, leader in residential water treatment manufacturing.
+- 2008, acquired R-Can Environmental, a leader in residential water treatment manufacturing.

-- 2010, restructured to also create Trojan Marinex, focus on marine industry
+- 2010, restructured to also create Trojan Marinex, focus on the marine industry

 - 2011, acquired OpenCEL, pulse cell lysis technology.

 - 2012, acquired Salsnes Filter.